klairecodes/kevlar/README.md

 ### OKD (4.13.0-0.okd-2023-10-28-065448)
 Steps for the Web UI:
 In the `Developer` view:
-- Create a new Project with a title of your choice.
+1. Create a new Project with a title of your choice.
-- Create an app within the project
+2. Create an app within the project
-    - Click `+Add`
+    1. Click `+Add`
-    - Select `Import from Git`
+    2. Select `Import from Git`
-    - Provide a link to this Git repository, or your fork.
+    3. Provide a link to this Git repository, or your fork.
         - It should detect the Dockerfile, leave this as-is.
-    - Resource type: `Deployment`
+    4. Resource type: `Deployment`
-    - Target port: `3000`.
+    5. Target port: `3000`.
         - Check Create a route
-    - Create
+    6. Click `Create`
-- Create a ConfigMap
+3. Create a ConfigMap
-    - Name it something like "slack-env"
+    1. Name it something like "slack-env"
-    - Add two key/value pairs
+    2. Add two key/value pairs
         - Key: `SLACK_APP_TOKEN`
             - Value: `<your-app-token>`
         - Key: `SLACK_BOT_TOKEN`
             - Value: `<your-bot-token>`
-    - Save
+    3. Click `Save`
-- Add the ConfigMap to your Deployment
+4. Add the ConfigMap to your Deployment
-    - Navigate to Project -> Deployment -> Environment
+    1. Navigate to Project -> Deployment -> Environment
-    - In `All values from existing ConfigMap or Secrets (envFrom)`, specify the name of the ConfigMap you created in the dropdown.
+    2. In `All values from existing ConfigMap or Secrets (envFrom)`, specify the name of the ConfigMap you created in the dropdown.
-    - Save
+    3. Click `Save`
-- Redeploy your application
+5. Redeploy your application

-- Your bot should now be running!
+Your bot should now be running!

 ### Kubernetes
-- Steps are similar to the OKD deployment, except manually done via yaml and ignoring OKD features.
+Steps are similar to the OKD deployment, except manually done via yaml and ignoring OKD features.